Boating America Feature Letter from Jerry Hay of Terre Haute, Indiana

 discovered that it apparently had gotten burned almost through when it lodged

 against the muffler during its previous use.
-Lesson learned: Always check
+Lesson learned: Always check a

 lifeline before using it.
 My motto is that I never make the same mistake